 The Moment of Inertia ("MI") is equal to the width times the depth cubed, divided by 12.

 This simple principle is what lead Tower Paddle Boards to pioneer 6" thick paddles boards in 2011.
 While other brands were settling for 4" thick boards and trying to make them more rigid by increasing the inflation PSI or adding "stringers" or other nonsense that really didn't do much of anything, we just made boards 50% thicker.
 The result was an inflatable paddle board that was 325% more rigid than the 4" predecessors.
 The entire SUP industry changed and iSUPs went from less than 1% of the market to over 90% today.
 A few years later, Tower also made an 8" thick iSUP, which is 800% more rigid than the old 4" iSUPs with our 14' long Xplorer.
+This is why our X-Class Elite Series are some of the most rigid iSUPs on the market.
 Pretty much the entire industry copied our move to a 6" thick iSUP, but few if any brands followed us with our 8" thick iSUP.
 Over the past 7-8 years, our Xplorer has garnered a sort of cult following with bigger riders or those with the need for speed, as this rigidity makes this our fastest board.
 It's even faster than our hard boards!

 With the introduction of our X-Class Elite Series iSUPs, we're bringing this 8" thick innovation to a more all around SUP outline in a 10'4" length with our Xtreme inflatable paddle board.